bcvance/micromort-microservice/README.md

 1. Open a terminal, navigate to the parent folder which should contain the project, and enter ```git clone https://github.com/bcvance/micromort-microservice.git```
 2. Open the newly created directory, which should be named "micromort-microservice" in your code editor of choice
-3. Once the "micromort-microservice" directory is open in your editor, create a virtual environment for your project with ```python3 venv venv``` in the terminal
+3. Once the "micromort-microservice" directory is open in your editor, create a virtual environment for your project with ```python3 -m venv venv``` in the terminal
 4. Activate the virtual environment with ```source venv/bin/activate```
 5. Once the venv is activated, download the project's dependencies with ```pip install -r "requirements.txt"```.
 Depending on your system, you may see the error ```No matching distribution found for Django===4.1.4```; in this case, change the Django version in requirements.txt to the most recent available version shown by the error.
 6. Run initial migrations for the database with ```python manage.py migrate``` in the terminal